 Sound Quality

-The first question you're most likely to ask of any speaker is, “How good does it sound?” to evaluate this we created a sound testing pedestal, on which we placed each of our speakers.
+To evaluate Sound Quality, we created a small panel of expert listeners to spend hundreds of hours listening to music of all genres, podcasts, audiobooks, and videos on each speaker in both our In-House audio studio and at home.
 This ensured consistent acoustics, as each speaker was in the exact same spot in the same room when we listened to them.
 We then had all of our testers listen to the same songs played at the same volume on each speaker, one after another.
-Each tester then rated each speaker based on its bass and treble quality, clarity, and dynamic range.
-Our lead testers were two life long musicians.
-One was a guitarist with a good sense of melodic instruments.
-The other was a percussionist more attuned to the bass end of the spectrum that could tell a lot about each speaker based on how they made snare drums sound.
+Our expert audiophile testers then rated each speaker based on its bass and treble quality, clarity, and dynamic range.
+Our lead testers are an audio expert with a Bachelor's degree in Music and our head Audio Analyst, who has spent years reviewing the best audio gear on the market, from earbuds and headphones to wireless speakers.

 Portability

-We assessed portability via three different avenues: weight, packability (size/shape), and water resistance.
-Our reasoning was that the lighter, more easily packable, and better able to withstand the elements a speaker is, the more likely you'll be to take it with and actually use it.
+We assessed portability through their weight, size, and weather resistance.
+The lighter, more packable, and weatherproof a speaker is, the more likely you'll be to take it with you and actually use it.
 We weighed all of the speakers ourselves on the same scale to ensure an accurate and comparable measurement.
-To grade packability we noted the size and shape of each speaker and had our testers shove them into all sorts of different backpacks, duffels, and general bags of varying degrees of fullness.
-We also toted them along on normal trips to the beach, park, and our favorite sunset cocktail locations.
-We then rated each model based on how easily they fit into the bags and with the rest of the stuff we'd be carrying around anyway.
+To grade packability, we noted the size and shape of each speaker and had our testers shove them into all sorts of different bags and backpacks.
+We also toted them along on normal trips to the beach, park, and our favorite sunset cocktail locations, and even took them on cross-country road trips.

 Volume